OmarMiniesy/Notes/Defensive Security/Digital Forensics & Incident Response/Windows Registry Forensics.md

 ---
 ### Execution Evidence - [[Windows Forensics#Execution Artifacts|Windows Execution Artifacts]]

+**Prefetch**: This is a feature that optimizes the loading of application by preloading certain components.
+A prefetch file is created for every program that is executed on a Windows system.
+The naming convention of prefetch files is the original name of the executable followed by a hex value of the path of where it resides.
+The files end with a `.pf` extension.
+- Stored in the `C:\Windows\Prefetch\` directory.
+- Can be analyzed using the [[Eric Zimmerman Tools#PECmd - Prefetch Parser|PECmd]] tool by Eric Zimmerman.

 **UserAssist**: This contains information about program launches, the time of launch, and the number of launch times. *Does not contain programs run using the command line*.
 It groups the runs by the user GUID: `HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Explorer\UserAssist\{guid}\count`

-**Shimcache**: Ensures application backward compatibility and stores information about the executables, including name, size, and last modified date: `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Session Manager\AppCompatCache`
+**Shimcache (AppCompatCache)**: Ensures application backward compatibility and stores information about the executables, including name, size, and last modified date.
+The key found in the registry: `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Session Manager\AppCompatCache`

-**Amcache**: Similar to Shimcache, and it also stores data related to program execution, including path, installation, execution times, and a SHA1 hash: `C:\Windows\appcompat\Programs\Amcache.hve`.
+**Amcache**: Similar to Shimcache, and it also stores data related to program execution, including path, installation, deletion, execution times, and a SHA1 hash.
+Can be analyzed using [[Eric Zimmerman Tools]], the *AmcacheParser* : `C:\Windows\appcompat\Programs\Amcache.hve`.
 - Last executed programs can be found at:`C:\Windows\appcompat\Programs\Amcache.hve\Root\File\{volume guid}`

 **BAM/DAM - Background Activity Monitor/Desktop Activity Monitor**: These contain information about last run programs, their full paths, and the execution times.
+Can be analyzed using [[RegRipper]] or *Registry Explorer* by Eric Zimmerman.
 - `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\bam\UserSettings\{SID}`
 - `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\dam\UserSettings\{SID}`